ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ### Presentation of data

-Apart to the build system, the controls files can be also processed by the `render-policy.py` utility.
-It creates a HTML file where the controls are resolved in the context of a given product.
+Apart to the build system, the controls files can be also processed by different utilities.

+The `render-policy.py` utility creates a HTML file where the controls are resolved in the context of a given product.
 The file contains links to rule definitions in the upstream repository.
 The generated file can be distributed to subject matter experts for a review.